Do I Get Severance If I Get Fired?

 During the COVID-19 pandemic, INFECTIOUS DISEASE EMERGENCY LEAVE (IDEL), O. Reg.
 228/20 was introduced.
 During this time a non-unionized employee whose employer has temporarily reduced or eliminated their hours of work for reasons related to COVID-19 is deemed to be on a job-protected infectious disease emergency leave and will neither be considered being laid off nor being constructively dismissed.
 Although most of the time employers do not need to pay benefits for laid off workers, an employee that’s on IDEL is not “considered” being laid off, and thus shall continue to receive benefits.

 Click here to learn more about how COVID-19 has impacted employment law.
-DO note that the “temporary layoff clock” reset on July 31, 2022: Only time will tell whether the deadline will be further extended.
+DO note that the “temporary layoff clock” reset on July 31, 2022.
 Click here to learn more about how severance is calculated.

 Severance Pay In Related to Termination